Caves on the Algarve in Portugal

 Day 1: Arrive in Lisbon

 After dropping off your car at the airport, take a taxi to your hotel, arriving in the early afternoon.
 I suggest booking a hotel in the central Baixa-Chiado district.
-We’ve stayed in all three districts, but I most enjoyed staying in the Baixa about a block from the massive Praça do Comércio with its breezy outdoor cafés and stunning views of the Tagus River.
+I’ve stayed in all three districts, but I most enjoyed staying in the Baixa about a block from the massive Praça do Comércio with its breezy outdoor cafés and stunning views of the Tagus River.

 Alfama